gladkykhse/super-resolution/README.md

 ### Project from the user's side

 **Input:**
-- path to a folder with either fisheye or panorama images
+- path to a folder with input images
 - path to a folder with resulting upscaled images
-- type of the input (fisheye/panorama)
+- upscale factor
-- type of the output (fisheye/panorama)
+- path to weights of the model
+- staring resolution

 **Output:**
-- a folder with the upscaled input images of the type provided by user
+- a folder with the upscaled input images

 ----